 Did you know that over 90% of people and pets in the U.S. are mineral deficient?
 And most of those people are deficient in iodine?
-In the video above, we check in with Dr. Edward Group to discuss the health benefits of iodine.
+In the video above, we check in with Dr. Edward Group to discuss its health benefits.

 Here are 10 reasons why maintaining sufficient iodine levels is an absolute MUST for your health: